CONDITIONS OF CARRIAGE - TARMAC DELAY CONTINGENCY PLAN - PASSENGERS WITH DISABILITIESTARMAC DELAY CONTINGENCY PLAN

 - Extraordinary circumstances” that limit or exempt the Carrier’s liability are those that could not be avoided, even taking all the necessary measures.
 Said circumstances may occur in case of political instability, adverse weather conditions, unspected flight security deficiencies and strikes beyond the Carrier’s control that may affect the Carrier’s operations.
 Strikes carried out by the Carrier’s employees shall only be considered as ground for exemption when the labor relations authority had ordered to render emergency services that force employees to resume services but they do not observe it.

 Liability for damage to passengers and baggage

-- The Carrier is liable for damage to passengers while on board and during boarding and disembark.
+The Carrier is liable for damage to passengers while on board and during boarding and disembarking.

-- In relation to any damage to the passenger’s “checked baggage”, the Carrier shall be held liable from the check-in where the baggage is registered, whether by weight or pieces, until its delivery upon arrival to the destination indicated in the transport document.
+In relation to any damage to the passenger’s “checked baggage”, the Carrier shall be held liable from the check-in where the baggage is registered, whether by weight or pieces, until its delivery upon arrival to the destination indicated in the Transport Document.
 Unchecked baggage also known as “carry-on baggage” shall be carried in the cabin under the passenger’s personal custody.
 Should a passenger get to the boarding gate with a carry-on baggage exceeding the weight and dimensions permitted by the Carrier or the airport authority, it shall be taken to the hold as checked baggage.
-Compensation is limited to what it is established by the national legislation and international traties approved by the Argentine Republic.

 Direct claims to the Carrier